ch-stark/gitops-rbac-example/blog/blog.md

 ### Using PolicyGenerator with Placement

-PolicyGenerator by default uses PlacementRules.
+PolicyGenerator by default uses PlacementRules for deploying Policies on selected Clusters.

-But it is easy to change, in the below example we set a Placement-Object which will be generated when running the example.
+But it is easy to change, in the below example we set the placementPath which will generate or use the Placement when running the example.

 ```
 apiVersion: policy.open-cluster-management.io/v1